 … for Application

 Using the key features of the software, putting the information into practice should be a lot easier than working with traditional notes.
-With a tidy set of audio, brief annotations, images and lecture slides, your Sonocent workspace has everything you’ll need in one place.
+With a tidy set of audio, brief annotations and lecture slides, your Glean workspace has everything you’ll need in one place.

 Covering Every Stage of the Process